ANCINE’S NORMATIVE INSTRUCTION No. 79 OF OCTOBER 15, 2008 regulates the shooting of foreign audiovisual productions in Brazil.

 The Secretariat of the Federal Revenue of Brazil (“Receita Federal do Brasil”).

 11. What other official sources of information for foreign producers are there?

 For information on locations, contacts with the private sector, among other topics, please contact regional Film Commissions.

-Send form to the following e-mail adress: firstname.lastname@example.org
+Send further doubts to the following e-mail adress: firstname.lastname@example.org

 Address and telephone for contact: